-The class has set an overall fundraising goal of $8 million (including the Scholarship Fund), and at last report on April 19, we were 98% of the way there.
+The class has set an overall fundraising goal of $8 million (including the Scholarship Fund), and at last report on April 19, we were 98% of the way there!
 All donations from July 1, 2014 through June 30, 2019 count towards our reunion goal, including planned or deferred gifts.

 You're welcome to donate to any area you desire.
 Undesignated gifts to the Annual Fund are applied to the area of greatest need, and consistently that includes the Annual Fund's top priority: scholarships.
 If you are especially interested in a particular department, activity, or division (Con or College), you can certainly donate to that.
 However, we do hope you’ll help us grow the Class of 1969 Scholarship Fund, so we can make the endowment as large as possible!

 You can donate easily online at www.oberlin.edu/donate.
 To put part or all of your gift into the Class of 1969 Scholarship Fund, just type it into the ‘Other Gift Details’ box like this.